jiahongli18/MP2/README.md

 ### 2) Application Layer
 * Our application code is located in `Client.go`.

 * `Client.go` starts by dialing via TCP to the ip and port included in the user input.
-After this is done, it calls a go routine called `listen()`
+After this is done, it calls a go routine called `listen()`, each go routine representing a client.

 * `listen()` is used as a goroutine so that it can handling incoming requests from the server concurrently.
 It also has communicates with the main thread using a channel in case the server sends the "EXIT" signal.

-* If the client receives the "EXIT" signal from the server, then it terminates.
+* If the clients receive the "EXIT" signal from the server, then all of them will terminate.

 * The rest of the application is reading user input from `getUserInput()`, which fetches the "Sender,Receiver, and Content" for each message.
 If "EXIT" is received from the user input, then this function sends a signal to the main function to terminate this process.

 * Once the user input is received for a message, the message is converted into a struct `Message` and sent through the TCP channel through gob in a function called `messaging()`.

+* Once the client receives a message, the sender and the message will be displayed on the screen.

 ### Message
 ```bash